Firstyear/prd-blog/blog_source/2019/01/30/using_the_latest_389_ds_on_opensuse.rst

 Thanks to some help from my friend who works on OBS, I've finally got a good package in review for submission to tumbleweed.
-However, if you are impatient and want to use the "latest" and greatest 389-ds version on OpenSUSE (docker anyone?)
+However, if you are impatient and want to use the "latest" and greatest 389-ds version on OpenSUSE (docker anyone?).

+WARNING: This is NOT PRODUCTION READY, so comes with all warnings about backups, and due care with your data and uses cases.

 ::